denis-ev/VivumLab/README.md

 ## Give Support

-Help to fix or extend the code.
-Regular contributors, will be able to join the team (at the discretion of the VivumLab Core Team).
+Help to fix or extend the code, or join the official 'Contributor' team Talk to the VivumLab Core team, for more information).

 ## [Contributing](CONTRIBUTING.md)